hdrahman/TheOffice/README.md

-# Virtual Office Platform for Remote Work Engagement
+# WorkVerse - A Virtual Office Platform for Remote Work Engagement

-Welcome to the **Virtual Office Platform**!
+Welcome to the **WorkVerse**!
 This application was developed for the HackUMass hackathon.
 Our platform uses web technologies to allow seamless interaction and collaboration in a remote or hybrid work environment - creating a virtual co-working space!

 ## Table of Contents